limbernie/limbernie.github.io/_posts/2018-04-29-pinkys-palace-v2-walkthrough.md

 /var/www/html/apache/wp-config.php
 ```

-I could edit `wp-config.php` like so and run a reverse shell back to me so that I can at least study `qsub` in greater detail.
+I could edit `wp-config.php` like so and run a reverse shell back to me so that I could at least study `qsub` in greater detail.

 ![screenshot-7](/assets/images/posts/pinkys-palace-v2-walkthrough/screenshot-7.png)